laminas/laminas-zendframework-bridge/docs/CONTRIBUTING.md

 ### Keeping Up-to-Date

-Periodically, you should update your fork or personal repository to match the canonical ZF repository.
+Periodically, you should update your fork or personal repository to match the canonical repository.
 Assuming you have setup your local repository per the instructions above, you can do the following: